reactjs/react.dev/content/blog/2017-09-08-dom-attributes-in-react-16.md

 <div tabIndex={-1} />
 ```

 This has not changed.
-However, the way we enforced it in the past forced us to maintain a allowlist of all valid React DOM attributes in the bundle:
+However, the way we enforced it in the past forced us to maintain an allowlist of all valid React DOM attributes in the bundle:

 ```js
 // ...